KelseyTichenor/NRS528_Class/README.md

-# Hey, I'm Kelsey
+# Thanks for stopping by!
+I'm Kelsey.
-Files for a programming class at URI
+Welcome to my repo for NRS 528

 Helloooooooooooooo!